44 Traveller reviews from Holiday Watchdog

 This hotel made our honeymoon perfect, w...

 "This hotel made our honeymoon perfect, we could not have asked for a better place to be we are planning on going back for our anniversary.
 All the staff were really friendly and also really helpful.
 I would recomend this hotel to everyone going to cayo coco!
 The pool is massive and always plenty of sun loungers, and they also have a big choice of places to eat, the food is fantastic.
 The rooms were also lovely and the coctails were great!"

-- Travel date: Sun 21st of September 2008
+- Travel date: 21st September 2008

 This was by far and away one of the best...

+"This was by far and away one of the best hotles I've ever stayed in considering how reasonable the price was.
+I can't recommend it high enough.
 Its 1 minutes walk fromt he beach, there's always plenty of sun loungers, the bars are never crowded, the rooms are always pristine, the views are amazing, the sea is the clearest I've ever seen.
+Simply Outstanding."

-- Travel date: Wed 3rd of September 2008
+- Travel date: 3rd September 2008

 Just arrived back from a week at the cay...